creachadair/recipes/breads/banana-bread.md

 ## Notes

+- When adding coconut, chop the coconut along with the walnuts to avoid long "threads" of coconut in the bread.
+It's fine either way, but the texture is better with small pieces.

 - 2 or 3 typical bananas is fine for a single loaf; I prefer the texture with 3.
   At 4 or more, you should split the recipe.